mverboom/cdist-types/__firewall/man.rst

 networkgroup()
    The networkgroup() function expands the netowrk group into the ip adresses of all networks assigned to the group.
+   These are loaded as an ipset in the kernel.
+This needs to be kept in mind when specifing the syntax.

 service()
    The name of a specific service will be expanded to the definition found in the database